-Motor-neurons: It is a multipolar neuron whose function is to convey a message from the CNS through the interneurons to the peripheral effector cells like muscle, gland and organs.
+Motor neurons are the multipolar neurons whose function is to convey a message from the CNS through the interneurons to the peripheral effector cells like muscle, gland and organs.

-Thus, its primary purpose is to conduct the signal from CNS to the skeletal and smooth muscles.
-Based on the neural network, it also refers to an efferent nerve fibre.

-These are the exiting nerve fibres that take a signal from the central nervous system and deliver it to the peripheral effector cells.
+Thus, their primary purpose is to conduct the signal from CNS to the skeletal and smooth muscles.
+Motor neurons are the efferent or exiting nerve fibres, which take multiple signals from the central nervous system and deliver them to the peripheral effector cells.
 Motor neurons are basically of two types:

-Upper motor nerve: It extends between the brain and spinal cord.
+- Upper motor nerve: It is extended between the brain and spinal cord.

-Lower motor nerve: It conducts the signal from the spinal cord to the muscle cell.
+- Lower motor nerve: It conducts signals from the spinal cord to the muscle cell.

-Neurons or nerve fibres are specialized for the tasks like processing and transmission of cellular signals, coordination between the cells for performing different cellular activities etc. In the structure of a neuron, all the components play a distinct role:
+Neurons or nerve fibres are specialized for processing and transmitting cellular signals, coordination between the cells performing different cellular activities, etc. In the structure of a neuron, all the components play a distinct role: